Jump to main content

 “This programme is far from just about the one weekend a month when we meet in person.
 On the one hand, we have to prepare for these occasions, and on the other hand, we are given a lot of group tasks, which we can typically do after work, in the evenings, with our group mates.
 I think that if you don’t put enough time and effort into this programme, you’re screwing yourself and others, because that’s how you get the most out of it,” she explains.

-Even though the expectations are high for the Corvinus-MSM-Seed Executive MBA programme, Eszter encourages all professionals preparing for a serious executive role to get started and dedicate two years of their lives to gaining a solid foundation in senior management.
+Even though the expectations are high for the Corvinus-MSM-Maastricht University Executive MBA programme, Eszter encourages all professionals preparing for a serious executive role to get started and dedicate two years of their lives to gaining a solid foundation in senior management.
 And she particularly encourages her female leaders to do so, because, she says, “a lot of good women could become very good women leaders if a lot more women had a little more confidence in themselves and their abilities”.

 Copied to clipboard